Goatz92/mtg-library/README.md

 # mtg-library
-Java based library for magic the gathering.
+Java based app for mtg collection handling.
 Tracks which cards and decks are in a collection.

 Main goal is to save a certain collection of cards